 Meryl Alper is an Assistant Professor of Communication Studies at Northeastern University and a Faculty Associate with the Berkman Center for Internet and Society at Harvard University.
 Prior to joining the faculty at Northeastern, she earned her doctoral and master’s degrees from the Annenberg School for Communication and Journalism at the University of Southern California.
 She also holds a bachelor’s degree in Communication Studies and History from Northwestern University.

 Alper’s research explores the negotiation of mobility and immobility in public and private space through the use of communication technologies.
 Her work specifically focuses on the implications of new media technologies for individuals with disabilities, children, and families.
 She integrates theoretical, empirical, and archival methods and employs a historical, sociological, and critical/cultural perspective.

+Alper has worked for over a decade in the children’s media industry.
 As an undergraduate at Northwestern, she was Lab Assistant Manager in the NSF-funded Children’s Digital Media Center/Digital-Kids Lab and interned in the Education & Research Department at Sesame Workshop in New York.
 Post graduation, she worked in Los Angeles as a Research Manager for Nick Jr., conducting formative research for the Emmy-nominated educational preschool television series Ni Hao, Kai-lan and The Fresh Beat Band.
-Currently, she serves as Research Assistant with the Annenberg Innovation Lab, and is a Research Associate with The Joan Ganz Cooney Center at Sesame Workshop.

-Meryl Alper can be reached via email at malper [at] usc [dot] edu, and on Twitter @merylalper.
+Meryl Alper can be reached via email at m.alper [at] neu [dot] edu, and on Twitter @merylalper.